-Cake pans can be made of metal, enamelled metal, silicone, heat-proof glass or ceramic.
+A cake pan is a pan designed to bake a cake in, in an oven.
+It can be made of metal, enamelled metal, silicone, heat-proof glass, ceramic or terracotta.
 Most metal ones made now have non-stick surfaces.

 Cake pans can also be used for casseroles, squares, no-bake desserts, layered party dips, etc.

 In the 1600s, hoop baking moulds made of tin or iron started to appear.
-There were also wood hoops.
+There were also wooden hoops.

 They were called “garths” by Elizabeth Raffald in the 1700s, who preferred them to the cake pans that were emerging.